FujitsuResearch/FieldWorkArena/README.md

 https://en-documents.research.global.fujitsu.com/fieldworkarena/

 ## Update
+- 2026-05-22: The **Ground Truth** dataset has been released on Hugging Face.
 - 2026-04-22: Add script for evaluation:
   - [Agent script](./demo_fwa_icpr2025): Agent script using ICPR 2026.
   - [Evaluation script](./tools): Evaluation script
-    - Ground Truth data will be released soon.
   - [script-gpt-4o.sh](./script-gpt-4o.sh): Evaluation script for GPT-4o
 - 2026-04-01: **[Our Paper](https://arxiv.org/abs/2505.19662) has been accepted to [ICPR 2026](https://icpr2026.org/)!**
 - 2025-06-30: The **Retail** dataset has been released on Hugging Face.
 If you would like to obtain it, please apply [here](https://en-portal.research.global.fujitsu.com/fieldworkarena/).